 The lawsuit alleges, among other things, that UCLA breached its duties to Plaintiffs and other women by keeping Heaps on staff after receiving several complaints about his behavior, investigating these complaints, and even after the Medical Board of California conducted an investigation in 2014.

-Anyone with questions about the UCLA Dr. Heaps class action settlement is welcome to reach out to us at: 1-888-451-4482.
+Anyone with questions about the UCLA Dr. Heaps class action settlement should reach out to the Settlement Administrator at info@UCLAHeapsSettlement.com or 1-888-921-0726.

 Our Sexual Assault Attorneys